+44 (0)333 414 9244 Mon - Sun, 8.30am - 6pm

 What is the France Investor Visa?

-More specifically, the investor route is officially titled the Talent Passport – Business Investor visa (Passeport Talent – Investisseur économique).
+The France Investor Visa sits within the broader Carte Talent framework (formerly known as Passeport Talent), a category of multi-year residence permits aimed at attracting international talent and investment into France.
 It is granted to non-EU nationals who commit to investing a substantial amount into the French economy and playing an active role in that investment.

-Unlike standard long-stay visas or other Talent Passport routes (such as skilled employment or research), this visa is built around capital investment and economic contribution.
+Unlike standard long-stay visas or other Carte Talent routes (such as skilled employment or research), this visa is built around capital investment and economic contribution.
 It is also distinct from retirement or self-sufficient residence permits, as it requires a business-focused rationale.

 It is important to emphasise that France does not operate a traditional “golden visa” scheme.
 Simply buying property in France does not grant residency rights.